 For this method, try applying a very small amount of adhesive to the detached nail and then use gentle pressure to push the nail back together.

 After the glue has set, if a person wishes to hide the break, they can paint their nail.

 Use a tea bag

 Another home remedy involves using a tea bag.

-For this method to work, try cutting a nail sized portion of a tea bag from an ordinary bag of tea.
-Then, use a brush with adhesive to glue the tea bag in place.
+For this method, a person can try cutting a nail-sized portion from an ordinary tea bag.
+Then, they can use a brush with adhesive to glue the piece of tea bag in place.

 Once the glue sets, a person can buff the nail and paint over it if they wish.